phac-nml/sequenoscope/README.md

 - pysam: `>=0.16.0`
 - plotly: `>=5.16.1`

-## Tool Notes and Sequencing Platforms Compatibility
+## Tool and Sequencing Platforms Compatibility
 - **fastp vs fastplong**: currently `fastp` is used for quick basic read filtering to ensure broad compatibility across long- and short-read platforms.
 While `fastplong` is better optimized for ONT long-reads, it was released after initial tool development.
 Support for `fastplong` is planned for future releases.
 - **Illumina short-read support**: Sequenoscope is primarily designed for ONT long-read data.
-However, Illumina short-read datasets with test and control experimental conditions can be processed for manifest generation, summary metrics, and comparative visualizations.
-Because Illumina platforms do not support adaptive sampling or record pore-level adaptive sampling decision metadata, these analyses are not available for short-read inputs.
-Illumina support is intended for mixed, legacy, or comparative datasets and has not been systematically. benchmarked..
+However, Illumina short-read datasets with test and control experimental conditions can be processed for sample manifest generation, comparative summary metrics and visualizations.
+Because Illumina short-read platform does not support adaptive sampling and does not record pore-level adaptive sampling decision metadata, some ONT-specific outputs would not be vailable for these inputs.
+Specifically, per-read decision metadata are set to the default read accepted value (`signal_positive`), and adaptive sampling–specific visualizations (including independent and cumulative read-decision bar charts) are not generated.
+Illumina support is intended for mixed, legacy, or comparative datasets and has not been systematically benchmarked.

 ## Installation